Fitness Model Valentina Lequeux Shows Off Killer Figure In ‘Legs & Glutes’ Workout

-Valentina Lequeux is a popular Instagram fitness model who boasts a fanbase of 1.9 million on the popular social media platform.
-In addition to posting snaps that flaunt her gym-honed physique, the Instagram sensation enjoys leaving workout videos for her followers to try out at home.
+Valentina Lequeux is a popular fitness model boasting a fan base of 1.9 million followers on Instagram.
+In addition to posting snaps that flaunt her gym-honed physique, the Instagram sensation enjoys posting workout videos for her followers to try out at home.

 In her most recent post, Valentina demonstrates a workout that targets the leg and glute muscles.
-For the at-home workout, she wears a pink sports bra with a large cut-out on the back that shows off her sculpted back muscles.
+For the at-home workout, she wears a pink sports bra with a large cutout on the back that shows off her sculpted back muscles.
 The top leaves space between her upper and lower body, giving her followers an eyeful of her toned midsection.
 The model pairs the bra with gray spandex shorts that cling to her curves and sculpted thighs while exposing plenty of skin along her legs.

 Valentina chooses to forgo shoes and socks for the workout, leaving her feet completely bare.
 She wears her long, brunette tresses loose and flowing down her back and shoulders, often flipping it back during the workout to keep it out of her face.
 The model adds a touch of eye makeup and lip gloss to complete the look.

 The trainer performed the legs and glutes workout live for her followers on Monday morning.
-It consists of six separate exercises that make up the full circuit, which are spread out across the six video clips making up the post.
+It consisted of six separate exercises to make up the full circuit, which was spread out across six video clips.
 She uses minimal equipment for the workout, utilizing a living room chair, exercise mat, and resistance bands to get the job done.

 View this post on Instagram